In Buffalo, Biden mourns victims, says 'evil will not win'

 The shooter’s hateful writings echoed those of the white supremacists who marched with torches in 2017 in Charlottesville, Virginia, a scene that Biden said inspired his decision to run against President Donald Trump in 2020 and that drove him to join what he calls the “battle for the soul of America.”

-Payton Gendron, 18, was arrested at the supermarket and charged with murder.
+In Buffalo, Payton Gendron, 18, was arrested at the supermarket and charged with murder.
 He has pleaded not guilty.
+His lawyers declined to comment Tuesday.

 Before the shooting, Gendron is reported to have posted online a screed overflowing with racism and antisemitism.
 The writer of the document described himself as a supporter of Dylann Roof, who killed nine Black parishioners at a church in Charleston, South Carolina, in 2015, and Brenton Tarrant, who targeted mosques in New Zealand in 2019.

-Investigators are looking at Gendron’s connection to what’s known as the “great replacement” theory, which baselessly claims white people are being intentionally overrun by other races through immigration or higher birth rates.
+Investigators are looking at Gendron’s connection to what’s known as the “great replacement” theory.”

 “I condemn those who spread the lie for power, political gain and for profit,” Biden said, stopping short of naming those he believes responsible for perpetuating it.